-District employees have the option of participating in a deferred compensation plan as defined in Section 457 of the Internal Revenue Code, administered by the State of Washington.
+District employees have the option of participating in a deferred compensation plan as defined in Section 457 of the Internal Revenue Code, administered by the State of Washington's Department of Retirement Systems.

 B. 403(b) Plan - Tax Sheltered Annuity (TSA)